samcaloiero/imm406-site/content/assignments/prototype-one.md

 Work in groups to create a prototype, a finished and playable experience.

 This is a 2 week assignment.
+Groups are required to use git for version control.

 ## Rubric
 Playtime: 1 Minute of user engagement